godwins3/dustapi/SECURITY.md

 ## Versions

-The latest version of FastAPI is supported.
+The latest version of Dust is supported.

 You are encouraged to [write tests](https://dust.aoristlabs.co/tutorial/testing/) for your application and update your Dust version frequently after ensuring that your tests are passing.
 This way you will benefit from the latest features, bug fixes, and **security fixes**.